• BBF 2023_15

 The WSP judging panel is chaired by Katie Grant, and comprises James Holloway, Elizabeth Laird, James Naughtie, Kirsty Wark, and Saira Shah.

-The 2024 Prize closed for submission on 31st October 2023, and the longlist will be announced in February 2024.
+The longlist and shortlist for the 2024 Prize have now been announced, and next year’s Prize will open for submissions later this summer.
 A Prize timetable, and the Rules and Conditions can be found here.
 You can find out more about our judges here, and more about the Prize’s history and Reading Group guides for each of our winners on our Resources page.

 The Young Walter Scott Prize

-You can meet last year’s winners and shortlisters and read their stories by clicking on the links.
+You can meet this year’s winners and shortlisters and read their stories by clicking on the links.
 Printed anthologies of the winning stories are available free by contacting us with your postal address.

 The YWSP also runs the Imagining History workshops, in which you can learn how to write historical fiction in amazing spaces throughout the UK, and online.
 Find out more about Imagining History UK here.